ouelletp/ouelletp.github.io/resume.md

 `August 2019-March 2020`
 __Residential Advisor__, Union College

--Facilitates the social, academic, and personal adjustment of students to the residence hall by developing a community between residents as members of a floor through various programs and interactions while upholding and enforcing college policy.
+- Facilitates the social, academic, and personal adjustment of students to the residence hall by developing a community between residents as members of a floor through various programs and interactions while upholding and enforcing college policy.

 `July 2016-December 2018`
 __Junior Ranger__, National Park Service